 Exercising In Cold Weather

-If you’re looking to lose weight, exercising in the cold is one of the best ways to achieve your goals.
+If you’re looking to lose weight in the winter season, exercising in the cold is one of the best ways to achieve your goals.

 As your body needs to focus on keeping itself warm, working out in the cold is more efficient for burning calories compared to hot weather.

 Additionally, it also gets your circulation going and helps you sweat - bodily processes that are rarer when it's cold out.